kvastad/getting-and-cleaning-data-course-project/CodeBook.md

 ## Transformations
-The in table dat4.txt all variables from [1] were filtered based on *unique individual* and *performed activity*.
+In table dat4.txt produced by the script all variables from [1] were filtered based on *unique individual* and *performed activity*.
-The average from each *measurement variable*, where the characters **mean** or **std** was included in the variable name is summarized in table dat4.txt.
+**Variables and summaries calculated** The average from each *measurement variable*, where the characters *mean* or *std* was included in the variable name is summarized in table dat4.txt.
-Before you run the run_analysis.R script, first set working directory to UCI HAR Dataset[1] and then put the run_analysis.R script within the UCI HAR Dataset directory.
+**Relevant information before running script** Before you run the run_analysis.R script, first set working directory to UCI HAR Dataset[1] and then put the run_analysis.R script within the UCI HAR Dataset directory.
 To run the run_analysis.R script the dplyr R package needs to be installed.

 ## Source